-The inventory uses the Automatic Number Plate Recognition (ANPR) data provided by DfT (2022b) to define petrol and diesel mix in the car fleet on different road types (urban, rural and motorway), leading to the vehicle km data for petrol and diesel cars on different road types in the UK shown in Table 3.12.
+The inventory uses the Automatic Number Plate Recognition (ANPR) data provided by DfT (2022) to define petrol and diesel mix in the car fleet on different road types (urban, rural and motorway), leading to the vehicle km data for petrol and diesel cars on different road types in the UK shown in Table 3.10.
 The ANPR data has been collected at over 256 sites in the UK on different road types (urban and rural major/minor roads, and motorways) and regions.
 They cover various vehicle and road characteristics such as fuel type, age of vehicle, engine size, vehicle weight and road types.

-In the current inventory, a new fleet turnover model is developed that calculates the composition of the UK vehicle fleet and road transport emissions over a time-series from 1990 to 2021.
-The new model is based on a new, more comprehensive and up-to-date set of vehicle licensing (DfT, 2022d) and annual mileage data from MOT (Ministry of Transport) records provided by DfT (2022e), covering years between 2007 and 2021 (licensing data back to 1994 and MOT data also available for 2021).
+The road transport fleet turnover model is developed to calculate the composition of the UK vehicle fleet and road transport emissions over a time-series from 1990 to 2022.
+The model is based on a comprehensive set of vehicle licensing (DfT, 2023d) and annual mileage data from MOT (Ministry of Transport) records provided by DfT (2023e), covering years between 2007 and 2022 (licensing data back to 1994 and MOT data also available for 2022).
 These have been supplemented with additional DfT data from the Continuing Survey of Road Goods Transport (CSRGT) and National Travel Survey and used to develop revised vehicle survival rate and mileage with age profiles that vary by year and have been used to update the NAEI's fleet turnover model.
-The model is used to calculate a consistent time-series in the composition of the fleet in terms of the proportion of vehicle kilometres travelled by vehicles of different Euro emission standards from 2005 to 2021.
+The model is used to calculate a consistent time-series in the composition of the fleet in terms of the proportion of vehicle kilometres travelled by vehicles of different Euro emission standards from 2005 to 2022.